 It’s so convenient being able to connect to free public Wi-Fi when you’re away from home or the office, right?
 Sure, but it’s also risky.
 When you’re on public Wi-Fi, a good rule of thumb is always to assume your online activity is being watched.

 Again, this is why a VPN is important for your computer — and so is antivirus software.
 That goes for your smartphone and tablet, too.
 Without any kind of protection, jumping on free Wi-Fi can expose your online activity, or worse.
 Information can be taken from your device, while malware can be added.

 Make sure to also verify the legitimacy of public networks.
 Hackers love to set up fake connections, so be wary of any generic naming conventions, like “bookstore” or “airport Wi-Fi” that can lead you to believe you’re connecting to the real deal.
 If you’re not sure, head to the source and ask.

 Visit encrypted sites whenever possible.
-Websites that begin with https:// is an indication any data going back and forth from the site is encrypted.
+Website URLs that start with “https://” indicate any data going back and forth from the site is encrypted.